 Admission to the 30-semester hour option in the LVN to ADN program is dependent on space availability.
 Program length: 32 weeks (not including breaks).
+Note: Course descriptions begin on page 189.

 Carrington College's Maintenance Technician program is designed to provide fundamental, hands-on training in industrial systems and equipment.
 Students will study and master the basic principles, applications, concepts, and functions of hydraulic systems, bearing and seal types, and power transmission components.
 Practical instruction is provided with industry-standard equipment and software.
 The program culminates in a Maintenance Technician Certificate of Achievement.
 Upon completion of the Maintenance Technician certificate, graduates can enroll in the Trade Studies program to earn an Associate of Science degree online.
 Please see the Trade Studies section of the catalog for additional details.